ajmeese7/steam-summary/README.md

 find one that was up to my standards, so I made this.

 ### Setup
-Make a file called `apikeys.php` and paste in the following information:
+Make a file called `apikey.php` and paste in the following information:
 ```
 <?php
   $steam_api_key = "YOUR_API_KEY_HERE";